-When comparing household incomes across the various ABMs, it is evident that Greater Edendale and Imbali, and Vulindlela ABM areas have the highest proportion of low-income households compared to the other ABMs, accounting for 72.6% and 74.8% respectively.
-The CBD / Ashburton and Eastern ABM areas as well as the Northern Areas ABM, on the other hand, has a considerably high proportions of middle- and high-income households compared to other ABMs.
+When comparing household incomes across the various ABMs, it is evident that Greater Edendale and Imbali, and Vulindlela ABM areas have the highest proportion of low-income households compared to the other ABMs, accounting for 73.3% and 74.8% respectively.
+The CBD / Ashburton and Eastern areas ABM as well as the Northern Areas ABM, on the other hand, have considerably high proportions of middle- and high-income households compared to other ABMs.

-Population growth estimates indicate that the predominant growth will occur in the Greater Edendale and Imbali ABM with an estimated growth of 52,856 households between 2021 and 2050 followed by the Vulindlela ABM which is anticipated to grow by 82,872 households for the same time period.
+Population growth estimates indicate that predominant growth will occur in the Greater Edendale and Imbali ABM with an estimated growth of 52,855 households between 2021 and 2050 followed by the CBD / Ashburton and

+Eastern Areas ABM which is anticipated to grow by 34,664 households for the same time period.

-3.2.3 Social facilities
+4.2.3 Social facilities